pigmonkey/spark/README.md

 git-annex assistant is enabled and started by default.
 To prevent this, remove the `gitannex` variable from the config.

-NetworkManager dispatchers are installed to stop the service when connecting to untrusted networks.

-Note that this behaviour is slightly different than that of the NetworkManager dispatcher used for syncing mail, performing Tarsnap backups, and toggling BitlBee.
-Those units are disabled by default, only started *after* a connection to a trusted network has been established, and immediately stopped after disconnecting from any network.
-Conversely, the git-annex assistant is started by default, stopped *before* connecting to an untrusted network, and immediately started after disconnecting from any network.
+Additionally, the git-annex unit is added to `/usr/local/etc/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
+The service is stopped whenever a connection is established to an untrusted network.
+Unlike other units using the trusted network framework, the git-annex unit is also activated when there are no active network connections.
+This allows the git-annex assistant to be used when on trusted networks and when offline, but not when on untrusted networks.

 If the `gitannex.stopped_on` variable is set to anything other than `untrusted`, the NetworkManager dispatchers will not be installed, resulting in